 Letter from the Editor

-It is an honor to welcome you to the second issue of the Ashford Humanities Review (AHR).
+It is an honor to welcome you to Volume 3, Issue 1 of the Ashford Humanities Review (AHR).
 The AHR offers Ashford University students the opportunity to present high quality, original, critical essays in the humanist disciplines in a peer-reviewed and edited publication.

 This issue features the work of seven Ashford University students whose spirited essays span the wide-ranging topics of: the role of nature in writing; religiosity and the American presidency; the reason we tell monster stories; love and responsibility in war; the conflict and harmony between science and religion; and, making sense of death in John Donne’s poem “Death Be Not Proud,”and an argument for adding arts and humanities to the STEM Curriculum.